-Angioid streaks have also been called as Knapp streaks or Knapp striae in honor of the famous German- American Ophthalmologist Jacob Hermann Knapp (1832 –1911).
+Angioid streaks have also been called as Knapp streaks or Knapp striae in honor of the famous German- American ophthalmologist Jacob Hermann Knapp (1832 –1911).

 Angioid streaks may be idiopathic in up to 50% of cases.

-The most important systemic association of angioid streak is Pseudoxanthoma elasticum (PXE) or Grönblad–Strandberg syndrome- It is an autosomal recessive disease caused by the mutation of the ABCC6 gene on chromosome 16.
+The most important systemic association of angioid streak is pseudoxanthoma elasticum (PXE) or Gronblad–Strandberg syndrome- It is an autosomal recessive disease caused by the mutation of the ABCC6 gene on chromosome 16.
 Features include calcification and fragmentation of elastic tissues.
-The name comes from Ester Elisabeth Grönblad (1898-1942), a Swedish Ophthalmologist; and James V Victor Strandberg (1883-1942), a Swedish dermatologist who discussed the association between eye and skin findings in PXE.
+The name comes from Ester Elisabeth Grönblad (1898-1942), a Swedish ophthalmologist, and James V Victor Strandberg (1883-1942), a Swedish dermatologist who discussed the association between eye and skin findings in PXE.

 PXE is characterized by:

 The orientation of angioid streaks may be related to force lines due to the pull of intrinsic and extrinsic muscles of the eye around a fixed location (e.g., optic nerve).
 The fragility and opacification of the Bruch's membrane may be primarily due to the degeneration of the elastic portion of Bruch's membrane along with deposition of calcium, magnesium, or iron salts due to disturbed metabolism.